codingdavinci/data/README.md

 # data
-A repository of all Coding da Vinci extracted metadata for further editing and manipulation
+A repository of all Coding da Vinci extracted metadata for further editing and use

 ## raw
 | filename | description |